 To ensure successful implementation of the workplan strategies or adjust course as necessary, the City of Lakewood will form an EV Project Management (PM) Team for the 18-month implementation period.
-The EV PM Team will meet monthly and include representatives from Public Works, Community Resources, and Planning departments.
+The EV PM Team will meet monthly and include representatives from Public Works, Facilities & Infrastructure Operations, and Sustainability & Community.